Updated: Aug 31

 … for your employees can be highly beneficial to enduring employee relationships.

 Encouraging employees to take time off to catch their breath and spend time away recharging along with daily mini-break periods can help with both day-to-day and long-term burnout.
+Saying that, it's important to consider both the limited paid time off and the pros and cons of unlimited paid time off to ensure which approach aligns with your organization's goals and the needs of your workforce.

 If you are looking to improve your retention rate, it is essential that you give your employees good reasons to stay.